 Whimsical map of Wyoming in the style of Jo Mora, by Thomas G. Carrigen.

-The map is depicted as a canvas being painted by four Native Americans, two standing on the ground and two on ladders.
+The map is depicted as a canva being painted by four Native Americans, two standing on the ground and two on ladders.

 The map shows recreational activities such as skiing, bronco riding and fishing, and others referring to the state's history.
 These are generally irreverent.
 Yellowstone Park has the slogan, "It's All Yours," decorated with a geyser and waving park rangers under slogans such as "Don't feed the bears," and "Yes, fishing is free."
 A banjo-playing settler is perched atop a covered wagon blazoned "Oregon or Bust," while a woman pokes her head out the back under the comment, "Do we go by way of Hollywood?"
 In Hell's Half Acre, a red devil brandishing a pitchfork chases away a frightened couple.